-Keeping up with the Kims: North Korea's elusive first family - BBC News
+Meet North Korea's first family

 As the youngest of Kim Jong-il's sons, Kim Jong-un was not considered a favourite to take over from his father, but was named successor in 2011 after his death.

-Attention was brought on the complicated history of Kim Jong-il's family after the assassination of his older half-brother Kim Jong-nam in an airport earlier this year.
+Global attention turned to the complicated history of the Kim family after the assassination of his older half-brother Kim Jong-nam in a Malaysian airport in February 2017.

-A mysterious video of a man called Kim Han-sol claiming to be Kim Jong-nam's son emerged online - making a male heir even more important for the North Korean leader.
+A mysterious video of Kim Jong-nam's son, Kim Han-sol, then emerged online - making a male heir even more important for the North Korean leader.

 In August 2013 North Korea's founding principles were reportedly revised to enshrine the supremacy of the "Baekdu bloodline" to legitimise the Kim dynasty's continued inheritance of the country's leadership.